liuchang707/giraffe/README.md

 including two shell files:
 01.runOrthomcl.sh was used to get gene faimly file.
 02.runcafe.sh was used to run cafe and get gene faimlies expanded or contracted in giraffe.

+# 04.rapidly_evolving_pathways
+01.basic_table.pl was used to get pathways under rapid evolution in giraffe.

+# 05.gene_loss
+Firstly, align raw reads used for the assembly of giraffe and okapi genome to cattle genome and get bam files.
+Then, 01.run.pl was used get genes uniquely lost in giraffe or okapi with the bam files.